jenna-studio/claude-teammate-kanban/README.md

 This project provides:

-- 🤖 **Agent Activity Tracking** - Monitor what AI agents are doing in real-time
+- 🤖 **Agent Activity Tracking** - Monitor what AI agents are doing in real-time with auto-updating status (active/idle/offline)
 - 📊 **Kanban Board Visualization** - Visual workflow management with drag-and-drop
-- 🔍 **Code Diff Viewing** - See all code changes made by agents
+- 🔍 **Code Diff Viewing** - See all code changes made by agents with file-level details and syntax highlighting
-- 📡 **Real-time Updates** - WebSocket-based live updates
+- 📡 **Real-time Updates** - WebSocket-based live updates for tasks and agent statistics
 - 🎯 **Task Management** - Full task lifecycle from creation to completion
-- 📈 **Analytics & Insights** - Track agent performance and productivity
+- 📈 **Analytics & Insights** - Track agent performance with dynamically computed statistics
+- 📝 **Detailed Task Cards** - View file modifications with change types (added/modified/deleted/renamed) and line counts

 ## Architecture